Crisp and Co. Banner Image

 Working out your finances is likely to be one of the toughest matters to discuss.
 Talking about money and how you are going to arrange your finances can bring out strong emotions in people, particularly feelings of anger, frustration and resentment.
 This can make it hard for separating couples to come to an agreement.

-We also provide advice to individuals facing Freezing Order proceedings, including seeking the immediate discharge of an order.
+We also provide legal advice to individuals facing Freezing Order proceedings, including seeking the immediate discharge of an order.

 We are highly experienced lawyers with specialist expertise in divorce cases involving High Net Worth Individuals and complex international assets.
 In recognition of these skills, we are members of the Law Society Family Law Advanced Accreditation scheme.